This post may contain affiliate links from which i can earn a commission

 And what’s that on your other hand?
 Is that a bottle of Hershey’s Chocolate Sauce your squidging all over your next bite?

 If you plan and prepare something to eat before hunger has completely taken over then you are ready and waiting with something healthy that will provide the nutrition and energy you need until your next meal.

-For more on honouring your hunger and see this post How To Eat To Improve Your Digestion
+Related Post: How To Eat To Improve Your Digestion

 Like leptin, estradiol, a form of estrogen has been helping to keep a lid on our appetite.
 As the hormone estrogen is on the downward slide through perimenopause so is estradiol along with its ability to help keep a leash on the hungry bear in you.

 This same hormone craziness that descends during perimenopause can also impact your sleep thanks to the night sweats, hot flushes, anxiety, mood swings and a whole host of other symptoms that this time of life throws our way.

 When we don’t sleep the hormone cortisol makes an appearance.
 Cortisol will cause your insulin to rise which then lowers your blood sugar levels and boom your feeling hungry again!